Montana-Media-Arts/340-interactive-arts-1/Syllabus.md

 - [Course GitHub Repo](https://github.com/Montana-Media-Arts/340-fall2017) (This git repository holds code examples, an issues board, as well as course Wiki.)
 - [Direct Link to Course Wiki](https://github.com/Montana-Media-Arts/340-fall2017/wiki)
 - [mart340 Slack Channel](https://um-interactive-media.slack.com)
     - Slack is a communication tool used in industry, startups, and art teams.
-We will be trying it this semester as our primary tool of communication for the class.
+We will use this as our primary tool of communication for the class.
 You are **REQUIRED** to participate in Slack and check it regularly.
 (I would encourage you to download the Slack app for your computer and mobile devices.)

-## Course Requirements
+## Pre-Requisites

-**Time**

-You should plan to spend 3-12 hours of work a week on homework and coding outside of class time. **This is a very intense course that will require a significant time commitment on your part.**

-This means you will need excellent time management skills.
-Schedule time for this course in your week, or you will not be capable of being successful.

-**Creativity**

-You are taking this course because it offers the opportunity to learn coding skills through creative means.
-Please take the time to be creative in your weekly code assignments.
-Pushing the boundary creatively will make this course more meaningful.

-**Cleanliness**

-Coding is hard.
-But, messy code, documents, and files will make it more difficult.
-Try to be as clean and tidy in your organization for this class.
-When writing code, try to keep it organized, and provide many comments.
-This will make it easier for the grader, the instructor, and you.

-**Collaboration**

-This course will heavily utilize collaboration.
-You will need to work with your fellow classmates in order to be succesful.

-## Pre-Requisite Knowledge, Experience, & Technology

 There are no specific pre-req's for this course.
 Instead, you are expected to utilize your previous expertise in coding, content creation, story telling, art, sculpture, sound, music, dance, etc. towards the projects presented in the course.

 With that being said, it is suggested that you have taken Creative Coding 1 & 2 (MART 120/220), as well as Web Development and Web Technologies (MART 341/441).

-## Books & Supplies
+## Books and Supplies

+There are no required texts that you must purchase for this course.
+All readings will be available to you through web links, the CC library access to journal databases, or the class Slack channel.

+### Other Supplies

+You will need access to a computer capable of running modern sound and visual processing languages, digital audio workstations (DAWs), editing software, and a development environment.
+This computer should also be capable of real-time signal processing through analog inputs and outputs (i.e., using an audio interface or web cam).
+Please leverage departmental resources whenever necessary.

-There are no required texts or supplies for this course.
-However, you will be expected to be capable of producing projects throughout the course, and this may require minimal financial investments in materials from you.
+Additionally, you will be expected to produce projects throughout the course.
+This may require minimal financial investments in materials from you.
 I will work to keep these to a minimum, and to utilize departmental/institutional resources when possible.

 # Policies

 ## Course Evaluation

-Students work and progress will be assessed through;
+Student work and progress will be assessed through;

 - Projects
-	- These will be assigned throughout the semester and relate to the current topics being discussed.
+	- There will be three assigned installation projects throughout the block that relate to the current topics being discussed.
-- Writing
+- Project Documentation
-	- You will be expected to produce individual reports/paper for each project completed this semester.
-	- You will be asked to submit a number of personal reflection / contribution write-ups throughout the semester.
+	- Each project will require project documentation, including; a demo video, written technical report, and code.
 - Class participation via group problem solving, support, and forum discussions.

 #### Projects

-We will have projects throughout the course that are relevant to material from recent content.
-These are required and you will need to talk about them in your technical reports.
+We will have three projects throughout the course that are relevant to material from recent content.

-Homework will be submitted via the medium that makes the most sense for the project (i.e. Moodle, GitHub, etc.).

-Grades for all assignments will be based primarily on the student’s ability to:
+Project grades will be based primarily on the student’s ability to:

-1. Demonstrate an understanding of the specific characteristics and integrative capabilities of the assigned topic in your own words and code.
+1. Demonstrate an understanding of the specific characteristics and integrative capabilities of the assigned topic through artistic output, written documentation, and technical achievement (i.e., code).
 2. Articulate a clear and concise perspective.
-Cutting and pasting or copying word for word off the Internet will result in loss of points.
-3. Present an organized file/program, as well as technical report; including proper and punctual delivery of the assignment files.
+3. Present an organized artistic piece, as well as; technical report, file/program structure, and demo video.
 4. Demonstrate creativity beyond the expected technical requirements.

-IMPORTANT: Assignments handed in after the due date and time will have points deducted for lateness.
-This will be in addition to any points deducted for content.
-Those that are uploaded late but within one week of the due date will lose 5% for lateness.
-For those uploaded after that, the number of deducted points will be at the discretion of the faculty.
+5. Properly and punctually deliver all assignment files.

 #### Participation

-This class will be participatory, you are expected to participate in discussions and give feedback to other students through on-line participation with their projects.
+This class will be participatory, and you are expected to participate in discussions and give feedback to other students.
+Additionally, all projects will be completed as collectives of students (i.e., groups).

-#### Final Project

-This course will culminate with final projects.
-You are expected to push your abilities to produce something that utilizes what you have learned in the class that is useful in some manner to yourself or the world.

-**Required:** Please note, the final project is required.
-Failure to complete a final project will result in a letter grade of F for the course.
-This is regardless of the students current grade standing in the course.
-There are no exceptions to this policy.